Ton2808/Vietnamese-Language-Detection-and-Recognition/README.md

 # Vietnamese-scene-text-recognition

-This is the solution that ranked 6th in [AI Challenge 2021] (https://aichallenge.hochiminhcity.gov.vn)
+This is the solution that ranked 6th in [AI Challenge HCM 2021] (https://aichallenge.hochiminhcity.gov.vn)

 ## Table of content
 ### [Vietnamese-scene-text-recognition](#vietnamese-scene-text-recognition)